kravchenko-anton/Musinex/README.md

 - security auth with 2 jwt 🔐
 - reusable components 💡
 - guest handler animation 🔥

+### 😞 Why he didn't make it to production:
+-To fill the database with tracks for the full application, you need about 30 million tracks (for the work of recommendations that create a progression that ends when the tracks will be connected to existing ones) storing all these files and parsing them all will take a very long time, so this project did not go beyond the demo

 ## ⚙️ Technologies:
 - React Native